Brian-Nziza/Velcra-dubbing-tool/README.md

 Whisper transcription is the slowest step — expect 5-10 min per 10 min of video on CPU Gemini translation is nearly instant (one API call for the whole transcript) A _tmp folder is created alongside your video with transcripts and audio segments — safe to delete after you're happy with the output
-Gemini free tier is more than enough for this — you're making one API call per video
+Gemini's free tier is more than enough for this, since you're making one API call per video